 For many, the highlight of the visit is the walk on the self-guided, less than a half-mile Shell Mound archaeological trail.

-Despite its unassuming name, Shell Mound (8LV42), is a large shell-bearing archaeological site that was once the location of special gatherings for Native American groups across the broader region.
+Despite its unassuming name, Shell Mound (8LV42 to archaeologists), is a large shell-bearing archaeological site that was once the location of special gatherings for Native American groups across the broader region.

 The site rose to prominence as a ritual center at about A.D.
 400 and continued through A.D.
 650. Archaeologists refer to places such as this as “civic-ceremonial centers,” locations of both residence and ritual activity.
 Like other civic-ceremonial centers in the region, Shell Mound drew its significance from a nearby cemetery, the hallowed ground of ancestors from far and wide.

 Learn more about Shell Mound and its inhabitants by taking the self-guided walking tour.
-The descriptive panels can be viewed here.
+The descriptive panels and 10-page booklet can be viewed here.